tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

 The "cardio adventure" is completely skipped, plus the notes for each of those leaf nodes look better for TXT upload, but that might be my subjective impression.

 The maximum upload size per source to Notebook.LM is 200MB.

+#### Foreign language content

+In another example, I uploaded a Polish podcast mp3 directly to Notebook.LM, vs. uploading the Polish TXT transcript.
+Notebook.LM summarized it in English, but for mind map when I uploaded MP3, it reverted back to Polish (!) while for TXT, it kept using English (plus the TXT mind map was of higher quality).
+Something to keep in mind if you upload the content in foreign languages.

 ### Speed of transcription.
 Alternatives for GPU-less setups.